Yoast/wordpress-seo/.github/CONTRIBUTING.md

 Before filing a bug report or a feature request, be sure to read the contribution guidelines.

 ## How to use GitHub
-We use GitHub exclusively for well-documented bugs, feature requests ands code contributions.
+We use GitHub exclusively for well-documented bugs, feature requests and code contributions.

 To receive free support for WordPress SEO we have the following channels:
 * [Yoast Knowledge base](http://kb.yoast.com)
 * [Support forums](https://wordpress.org/support/plugin/wordpress-seo) on WordPress.org

-If you want personal support via email, you can purchase [our premium plugins](https://yoast.com/wordpress/plugins/).
+If you have purchased one of [our premium plugins](https://yoast.com/wordpress/plugins/), we will give you personal support via email, please see your purchase email for details.

 Thanks for your understanding.

 ## Security issues
-Please do not report security issues here, but email them to security at yoast dot com so we can deal with them securely and quickly.
+Please do not report security issues here.
+Instead, email them to security at yoast dot com so we can deal with them securely and quickly.

 ## I have found a bug
 Before opening a new issue, please: